If you have questions such as:

 Alessandro Nanì is the curator of the BA curriculum ‘Crossmedia in Film and Television’

-He is currently finishing his PhD focusing on television, audiences and crossmedia.
-As part of his academic contribution, he serves as the vice-chair of the Audience and Reception studies thematic section of the European Communication Research and Education Association (ECREA).
+Nanì holds a PhD in Media and his research interests evolve around television, audiences and cross-media.
+As part of his academic contribution, he serves as the vice-chair of the Audience and Reception studies thematic section of the European Communication Research and Education Association (ECREA)

 Alessandro Nanì's ETIS profile.